renatodap/fitness-backend/APPLY_REAL_WORLD_FOODS.md

 2. Verify backend is deployed (latest commit)
 3. Clear browser cache
 4. Try searching for "Big Mac" (should return McDonald's Big Mac)
+5. Try searching for "cauliflower rice" (should return Cauliflower Rice)
-5. Check if data quality filter is removed in backend code
+6. Check if data quality filter is removed in backend code

 ---